 Parks & Recreation: 311 or 509.755.2489

-About City of Spokane Parks & Recreation
+About City of Spokane Parks and Recreation

-City of Spokane Parks and Recreation stewards nearly 120 properties across 4,000 acres of park land, including manicured parks, natural lands, aquatic centers, golf courses, sports complexes, and an arboretum.
+City of Spokane Parks and Recreation stewards nearly 120 properties across 4,000 acres of park land, including manicured parks, conservation lands, aquatic centers, golf courses, sports complexes, and an arboretum.
 We also offer hundreds of recreation opportunities for all ages and abilities to improve the health and quality of life for our community.
 Enjoy all your city has to offer by visiting spokaneparks.org.
 Follow us @SpokaneParks on Facebook, Instagram, and Twitter.